avocado-framework/avocado-vt/docs/source/WritingTests/WritingSimpleTests.rst

            vm = env.get_vm(params["main_vm"])
            vm.verify_alive()

 #.
-Next step, we want to log into the vm. the vm method that does return
+Next step, we want to log into the vm.
+The vm method that does return
    a remote session object is called ``wait_for_login()``, and as one of the parameters, it allows you to adjust the timeout, that is, the time we want to wait to see if we can grab an ssh prompt.
 We have top